-The 15th April marked the 107th Anniversary of the Titanic sinking.
+The 15th April marks the Anniversary of the RMS Titanic sinking.
 It is time once again to air the life of one of the least known but, probably, the most intriguing of all Titanic victims.

 There is a grave in Halifax – a humdrum, unadorned marker, modest in comparison with many of its fellows, victims all of the RMS Titanic disaster.
 The stone at Fairview Lawn cemetery in Nova Scotia bears the number 227, the date of the epoch-making disaster, and the terse inscription of a name: “J. Dawson.”

 For years it was just another name, a headstone and a footnote.
 Until a 1997 cinematic blockbuster that propelled the Titanic catastrophe back to the forefront of public consciousness.
 J. Dawson didn’t matter until James Cameron made the fictitious character of Jack Dawson a vehicle for his ice-struck love story.
 Leonardo Di Caprio broke more than the heart of his screen sweetheart, the equally fictitious first class passenger Rose DeWitt Bukater (Kate Winslet).